-The funded brand of paroxetine is changing from Apo-Paroxetine to Loxamine.
-The brand that PHARMAC currently funds is a generic medicine, so this change means a different generic brand will be funded.
+The funded brand of paroxetine changed from Apo-Paroxetine to Loxamine.
+The Apo-Paroxetine brand is a generic medicine, so this change means a different generic brand is funded.

-Your new brand is available from 1 October 2019
+The new brand was available from 1 October 2019

-- From 1 October 2019, Loxamine will be fully funded and available for patients.
+- From 1 October 2019, Loxamine was fully funded and available for patients.

-- From 1 March 2020, only Loxamine will be fully funded.
-Apo-Paroxetine will no longer be funded.
+- From 1 March 2020, only Loxamine is fully funded.
+Apo-Paroxetine is no longer funded.

 Loxamine works the same as the other brands

-- Loxamine will work in the same way as Apo-Paroxetine.
+- Loxamine works in the same way as Apo-Paroxetine.
 Loxamine has the same active ingredient and is delivered to the body in the same way.